ChrisWhealy/edge-cdn-store/README.md

 This means that if you have RustRover running at the same time as you start the cache server, the server might be unable to bind port 6188.
 If the Pingora Proxy is unsuccessful after a certain number of retries, it panics and gives up.

+## Development Notes on Running this Proxy as a Daemon

+[According to the documentation](https://github.com/cloudflare/pingora/blob/main/docs/user_guide/daemon.md), if you set `daemon: true` in `edge-cdn-store.yaml` file, then start the server with the argument `--conf ./edge-cdn-store.yaml`, the Pingora framework will fork the server process when `server.run_forever()` is encountered.

+Unfortunately, once running as a daemon, the software becomes very fragile (on macOS at least).

+I found when `upstream_peer()` in `pingora_proxy::ProxyHttp` calls `UpstreamPeer::new()`, the server would crash silently.

+I was also disappointed to discover that the `daemonize` crate in the Pingora framework has been marked as unmaintained: <https://github.com/cloudflare/pingora/issues/699>

+Consequently, I have abandoned the attempt to get this server to run as a daemon.
+It runs perfectly well as a background service.